yansol0/aperture/README.md

 ### Aperture IDOR Tester

 Automates detection of low-hanging IDOR issues by generating cross-user access attempts from an OpenAPI spec and a YAML config of users.
+The purpose of this tool is not to replace manual testing but to supplement it.

 ### Features
 - Parses OpenAPI spec to discover endpoints, params, and request bodies